Bhanditz/labs-preview/_posts/blog/2014-07-16-2nd_Europeana_Creative_Challenge_workshop.md

   - challenge
 ---

 This blog post has been created to support the [Europeana Creative Challenge workshop, Barcelona, 16 July 2014](/events/2nd-Europeana-Creative-Challenge-workshop-Barcelona/), held in association with Apps&Cultura.
+For those not able to attend the event will be livestreamed at http://xmpp.iglor.es/appscultura_europeanalab/

-It's also a place where anyone interested in the challenges can post requests related to the API and the Challenge - just add comments below and we'll respond.
+This post is also a place where anyone interested in the challenges can post ideas and requests related to the API and the Challenge - just [add a comment](#comments) below and we'll respond.

 ## Getting started
 You should find everything you need to get started using the Europeana API in the Europeana Labs website.